djwgit/dn/README.md

-    dne [ |-n|2019-11-01]                    - edit task for a given day dne vscode                               - edit today's task with vscode dnv [ |-n|m|m -1|2017-01-01|2017-01|all] - view tasks for a given day
+    dne [ |-n|2019-11-01]                    - edit task for a given day dne vscode                               - edit today's task with vscode dnv [ |-n|m|m -1|2017-01-01|2017-01|all] - view tasks for a given day dns [query]                              - search in all daily tasks

     note [note]                                - add a task for today notem                                      - add a multi-line daily task